Censorship in Iran: Internet

 In the first decade of the 21st century, Iran experienced a great surge in Internet usage.
 With 20 million people on the Internet, Iran currently has the second-highest percentage of its population online in the Middle East, after Israel.
 When initially introduced, the Internet services provided by the government within Iran were comparatively open.
 Many users saw the internet as an easy way to get around Iran's strict press laws.
 In recent years, Internet service providers have been told to block access to pornographic and anti-religion websites.
 The ban has also targeted gaming platforms, such as Steam, as well as popular social networking sites, like Facebook and YouTube, alongside some news websites.

 Internet usage has also been shut down country-wide to limit the organization of protests.
 The Iranian government and the Islamic Revolutionary Guards Sepah have routinely blocked popular social networks such as Facebook and Twitter, and they decided to shut down the Internet during the protests in Iran in 2019.
 Many internet businesses were shut down during the 2019–20 Iranian protests.

+Due to the many internet restrictions in Iran, quite a few Iranians were able to receive internet access and information through illegal satellite dishes.
+The Iranian government looked down on the use of satellite dishes, stating that satellite dishes increase divorces and the risk of addiction, as well as social insecurity.
+The government even conducted raids in order to find those who were using these and charging them up to $2,800 in fines and destroying the dishes once they got ahold of them.
+Despite the Iranian government conducting all of these acts, up to 70% use them to get access to media and television.
+To quote from the Iran Primer, a website from the United States Institute of Peace, "Most [Iranian youth] are exposed to global media, ideas, and culture through satellite television and the Internet."